GustavBrock/VBA.Compress/README.md

 In VBA you can also handle normal files and folders, but zip and cabinet folders takes a little more - and that you'll find here.

 ### Documentation
-Full documentation can be found at *Experts Exhange* here:
+Full documentation can be found at *Experts Exhange*:

 [Zip and unzip files and folders with VBA the Windows Explorer way](https://www.experts-exchange.com/articles/31130/Zip-and-unzip-files-and-folders-with-VBA-the-Windows-Explorer-way.html)

-and here:

 [Handle cabinet files and folders with VBA the Windows Explorer way](https://www.experts-exchange.com/articles/31144/Handle-cabinet-files-and-folders-with-VBA-the-Windows-Explorer-way.html)